bu-cds-bf528/lab02-solutions/README.md

-# Lab 2 - Workflow Basics"
+# Lab 2 - Workflow Basics

 Today we are going to construct a very basic workflow that downloads a microbial genome from the NCBI FTP server, and runs a script that calculates some simple